31 genera

 Flowers: May-August

-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south to California, east to Montana and New Mexico.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains.

-Habitat: Common in open woods from the lowlands to moderate elevations in the mountains.
+Habitat: Common in open woods from low elevations to the subalpine.

 Origin: Native